ademkoc/product-tracker/README.md

 # Product Tracker

-As a hobby project, I want to be notified when the products I like are on sale.
-The application currently supports the websites of Mavi and Colins.
+As a hobby project, I want to be notified when the products I like are discounted.
+The application currently supports the several websites.
 I will expand support based on the products I need.

 ## Installation